umbraco/UmbracoCMSDocs/Articles/FileSystemProviders/extending.md

 Like with the media file system it is also possible to replace the stylesheet filesystem with your own implementation of `IFileSystem` in a composer.
 It's important to note here that, unlike media file system, you cannot replace the filesystem with a `PhysicalFileSystem` using a different root path or root URL, this will not work, and will cause issues since the root path is coupled to the virtual path, given by the frontend, e.g. `/css/MyBeautifulStyle.css`.

-When replacing the stylesheet filesystem, you don't need to register it, since it's only available through Filesystems, what you need to do instead is configure the `FileSystems` to use your implementation for the StylesheetsFileSystem.
+When replacing the stylesheet filesystem, you don't need to register it, since it's only available through Filesystems, what you need to do instead is configure the `FileSystems` to use your implementation for the `StylesheetsFileSystem`.

 The IUmbracoBuilder has an extension method for configuring the `FileSystems`, you need to invoke this method with an action that accepts an `IServiceProvider` and the `FileSystems` you will configure, configuring the `FileSystems` can look like this: